analogash/the_last_drop/README.md

 # 🧪 The Last Drop

-*A cozy, terminal-based potion-making game with a twist.*
+*A cozy, terminal-based potion-making game.*

 ---